rgibe/ruby-a10-api/README.md

 Following the below reported documentation: https://nettools.net.berkeley.edu/tools/docs/a10/thunder/ACOS_4_1_0/html/axapiv3/start_here.html

-I implement a small ruby library/tool in order **to manage some operations on a Server Load Balancer**.
+I implement a small ruby library/tool in order **to manage some "Operations" on a Server Load Balancer**.

 To actually do the job I also use the json configuration files in the "*config folder*".